Refinitiv/refinitiv-ui/documents/src/pages/elements/chart.md

 - `plugins.centerLabel.defaultText` is the default center text.
 - `plugins.centerLabel.onRenderLabel` is a callback function to define the center text when hovering and clicking on each segment.
-- `plugins.centerLabel.selected` selects a chart item when chart is initialized.
+- `plugins.centerLabel.selected` selects a chart item when chart is initialised.
 You can set `index` and `datasetIndex` to use in the selection.

 ::
 ```javascript